greyscalepress/ioerror/README.md

 The raw transcripts can be found in [this repository](https://github.com/greyscalepress/ioerror-transcripts).
 Please let us know if you find anything to correct!
 You are welcome to fork and commit your changes.

+The editor of the book is Greyscale Press.
+Find more information about us [on our website](http://greyscalepress.com/).

+## How can I contact you securely?
+You can write us using PGP encryption.
+Please use the following email address: inbox [at] greyscalepress [dot] com, and use the public 4096-bit PGP key found at [gpg.greyscalepress.com](http://gpg.greyscalepress.com/).
+Our mail server is hosted in Switzerland, subject to swiss data protection legislation.

 ## What is your royalties policy?
 Our policy is discussed [in this document](notes/Royalties-Policy.txt).